 The criteria for review can be found in Section 11-7-7 of the City of Whitefish Zoning Regulations.
 In order for a variance request to be approved, all of the criteria must be met or found to be not applicable.

 The time frame from application submittal to final decision is approximately 2 months.
 To learn more about Zoning Variance or to obtain a copy of the Zoning Variance Permit application form, visit the Applications, Forms and Fee Schedule page.

-The Architectural Review Committee reviews and acts on applications for commercial, industrial or public buildings, or duplex/townhouse or greater residential structures within the City of Whitefish.
-Detached single-family homes are exempt from the Architectural Review Standards.
+The Architectural Review Committee reviews and acts on applications for commercial, industrial or public buildings, or triplex, fourplex or multi-family residential structures within the City of Whitefish.
+Detached single-family homes and duplexes are exempt from the Architectural Review Standards.

 For additional information or to download the application specific to your project visit the Architectural Review Committee page under the Boards and Committees.

 First, if the subject property has not been annexed into the City of Whitefish, the property owner or applicant must contact the Flathead County Planning and Zoning Office at 406-751-8200 in order to obtain a lakeshore permit.

 If the subject property is located within the City of Whitefish city limits: